acho93/ReadMe-Creator/ReadMe-Template.md

 Ashley Cho

 ## Tests
-No
+There is no test included.

 ## Questions
-Contact me at GitHub or email
+Contact me on GitHub or email:
 GitHub: https://github.com/acho93
 Email: ashleycho@gmail.com